 No, I am not ashamed of having tried MDMA-assisted psychotherapy.
 In fact I’m very excited about it’s potential to help a lot of people like myself suffering from post-traumatic stress disorder (PTSD).
 Two groups in particular stand to benefit tremendously: 1. veterans, and 2. adults who suffered from childhood abuse or neglect.

-While you're at MAPS.org, check out some of the history of psychedelics, as well as other resources and information on their site.
+While you're at MAPS.org, check out some of the history and research on psychedelic medicine, as well as other resources and information on their site.